couchbaselabs/couchbase-reloc/README.md

 Point your web-browser to http://HOST:8091 and follow the initial configuration screens.

-# Running the server dettached/background...
+# Running the server detached/background...

-If you want to run the server without stdin, dettached from the terminal (so, similar to running it as a service), use...
+If you want to run the server without stdin, detached from the terminal (so, similar to running it as a service), use...

-    ./bin/couchbase-server -- -noinput -detacched
+    ./bin/couchbase-server -- -noinput -detached

 Then to stop the running, background couchbase-server, use...

     ./bin/couchbase-server -k

+You can use the above start & stop commands with your process monitoring tools, like monit, god, upstart, launchd (or, your own favorite).

 # Tips/recommendations...